DCC-EX/dcc-ex.github.io/docs/support/index.rst

 You can also send an email to support@dcc-ex.com.
 We try to follow FaceBook and JMRI groups, but there are just too many separate groups to see and respond to all the messages.

-Lastly, you can find us on Trainboard. `DCC++ EX Trainboard Forum <https://www.trainboard.com/highball/index.php?forums/dcc.177/>`_
+Lastly, you can find us on TrainBoard. `DCC++ EX TrainBoard Forum <https://www.trainboard.com/highball/index.php?forums/dcc.177/>`_